 Most visitors to Cappadocia visit the Goreme Open Air Museum for good reason.
 Where else in the world can you find a grouping of 1000-year-old cave churches with magnificent Byzantine era paintings of Biblical scenes?

-However, a significantly smaller number of tourists make it the Zelve Open Air Museum just a few kilometers away.
+However, a significantly smaller number of tourists make it the Zelve Open Air Museum just a few kilometres away.

 Which museum will you visit on your trip to Cappadocia?